joaquinlpereyra/blog/content/posts/proof_of_stake.md

 Another important point is that absolutely no timeouts is assumed to guarantee the consistency promises made, and only a _partially synchronous_ assumption is made to discuss liveness.
 That is, it only needs for timeouts to _exists_ but they are not set beforehand.

 All in all, I think this is a good base to start forming an intuition on how Ethereum is gonna work after The Merge.
-The [[Beacon Chain]] has been working for a while under this model already and it is very interesting to [explore its blocks](https://beaconcha.in/).
+The beacon chain has been working for a while under this model already and it is very interesting to [explore its blocks](https://beaconcha.in/).
 The rest of this doc are my notes while reading the [Combining GHOST And Casper](https://arxiv.org/pdf/2003.03052.pdf) paper by Vitalik et al. As notes tend to go, I think they are fairly organized, but there may be mistakes in my understanding of some topics and repeated information.
 You have been warned.
 They are probably best read while reading the paper itself.

 ## CASPER  FFG
 Or **Casper the Friendly Finality Gadget**.
 Defined _justification_ and _finalization_.

 ### Definitions
 - Every block has a _height_.
-- _Checkpoint_ blocks are defined which are blocks whose height is a multiple of a constant $H$ (in [[Ethereum2]], $H = 100$).
+- _Checkpoint_ blocks are defined which are blocks whose height is a multiple of a constant $H$ (in `Ethereum2`, $H = 100$).
 Checkpoint height $\frac{h(B)}{H}$is always an integer.
 Note that the subsets of checkpoint blocks also forms a subtree.
 - _Attestations_ are signed messsages (ie: blocks) containing _checkpoint edges_ $A \rightarrow B$ where A and B are checkpoint blocks.
 Each _attestation_ is a _vote_ to move from $A$ to $B$.
 Each attestation has a _weight_, the stake of the validator.
 - In each view of the blockchain $G$, there is a set of _justified_ and _finalized_ checkpoint blocks $J(G)$ and $F(G)$ where $F(G) \subset J(G) \subset G$.
 The genesis is always both justified and finalized.
 - A checkpoint block _B_ is _justified_ (by a _justified_ checkpoint block $A$) if _A_ is justified and there are _attestations_ voting for $A \rightarrow B$ with total weight 2/3 of the total stake.
 This is also called a _supermajority link_ from A to B.